-After a poor start to 2002/03 season, alarm bells began to ring and cautionary tales were recalled where teams have suffered from ‘the slippery slope syndrome’.
-Former Saracens captain and highly successful coach of the Manchester club, Alex Keay was brought in to stabilise things on the playing side and to lay the foundations for the future development of semi-professional rugby as well as supervising the continued production of talent from the buoyant Mini Junior Section.
+After a poor start to 2002/3 season, alarm bells began to ring and cautionary tales recalled where teams have suffered from ‘the slippery slope syndrome’.
+Former Saracens captain and highly successful coach of the Manchester club, Alex Keay has been brought in to stabilise things on the playing side and to lay the foundations for the future development of semi-professional rugby as well as supervising the continued production of talent from the buoyant Mini Junior Section.

-The season climaxed with an impressive trophy find its way to Preston.
-At the fourth attempt at a Final success, ‘Hoppers defeated West Park in the Lancashire Cup Final.
-The journey had not been easy; first Division 2 Fylde were defeated at Ansdell before Manchester from Division 1 were demolished 60-12 at Lightfoot Green.
-Alex Keay and his squad of players had achieved something that had eluded the club for over 130 years.
+The season climaxed with an impressive trophy finding its way to Preston.
+At the fourth attempt of a Final success, ‘Hoppers defeated West Park in the Lancashire Cup Final.
+The journey had not been easy.
+Having to defeat Division 2 Fylde at Ansdell before despatching Manchester of Division 1.
+Alex Keay and his squad of players had achieved something that had eluded the club for over a hundred and thirty years.

 Floodlighting to the main pitch was installed during the summer of 2004 with a pre-season practice game involving the Senior Squad players and improved drainage between the duck-pond and Number 1 pitch was carried out.